harshmunshi/Caire-AI/README.md

 The overall architecture of the code is as follows:
 ![Architecture](./resources/caireflow.jpg)

+## Features Used

+* CJWR is the ratio of the cheekbone width to jaw width.
+* WHR is the ratio of the cheekbone width to upper facial height
+* ES is the average size of eyes
+* LF/FH is the lower face to face height ratio
+* FW/LFH is the face width to the lower face height ratio.

+## Steps
 The following steps were followed:
 * Image Alignment: The images were aligned using the facial landmarks.
 This was done using the `face_alignment` library.
 * Landmark Extraction: The facial landmarks were extracted using the `face_alignment` library.